Dead-blow hammer: Applications

-In automotive repair, dead-blow hammers are commonly used for chassis work, dislodging stuck parts and sometimes used for hubcap installation and removal (e.g. knock-off hubs).
-They can be used to pop out small dents when doing auto body repair.
-They allow controlled use of impact force when performing engine or transmission repair.
+Dead-blow hammers are commonly used in automotive repair for body work, dislodging stuck parts, hubcap installation, and installing and removing knock-off hubs.
+They also allow controlled use of impact force when performing engine or transmission repair.

 In maintenance of hydraulic machinery and aerospace work, dead-blow hammers are useful in freeing stuck cylinders without damaging their precision-formed surfaces or any nearby bearings.

-Dead-blow hammers are used in woodworking to knock joints together or apart without denting the wood pieces being worked on.
+Dead-blow hammers are used in woodworking to knock joints together or apart without denting wood components.

 In metalworking, a dead-blow hammer can be used to properly seat the workpiece against parallels in a machine vise.

 Dead-blow hammers are sometimes used in orthopedic surgical procedures.
-The tools are also used in telecommunications to form large diameter cables within cable runs.
+The tools are also used to shape large diameter telecommunications cables within cable runs.

-Deadblow mallets are also used in the installation of commercial and residential slab marble and granite applications.
+Deadblow mallets are also used in the installation of commercial and residential slab marble and granite applications, and concrete pavers.